fballestermacia/simphony/README.md

 For the BulkBand_calc we need to set the Nk1 tag in the *&PARAMETERS* namelist.
 We also need Nk2 for the Wilson loop calculation, so we must include both.
 We know where the surface state sits in the spectrum, thus, we also set the
 OmegaNum, OmegaMin and OmegaMax tags to appropiate values.
 OmegaMin and OmegaMax set the energy range (in THz) for the calculation, and OmegaNum sets the resolution of that energy range.

 For the surface state we also need the Nk1 tag and the NP tag, which sets the number of principal layers for the Green's function method.
 Note that the value of NP should be converged, since it strongly influences the runtime of the calculations.
-It is reccommended to start with NP=2 and increase from there by one until you arrive at a reasonable solution.
+It is recommended to start with NP=2 and increase from there by one until you arrive at a reasonable solution.

 Then, the *&PARAMETERS* namelist should be something like this: